 Another effective revision strategy is to ask questions about the draft.
 For example, it can be helpful to ask, "Do I still agree with my thesis?"
 It's not uncommon for a writer's opinion to change during the writing process.
-One of the worst mistakes a writer can make is to argue for something that he or she no longer believes.
+One of the worst mistakes writers can make is to argue for something that they no longer believe.

 The following are examples of good revision questions:

 Many experienced writers revise their drafts, especially later drafts, using paper copies.
 Like reading out loud, revising on paper sometimes enables you to view your work from a different perspective, and from a critical distance.
 You might see the "big picture" better on paper than you did on the screen.